xmlui-org/xmlui-mcp/README.md

 ## Install

-To install, download the zip for your platform from [https://github.com/xmlui-org/xmlui-mcp/releases](https://github.com/xmlui-org/xmlui-mcp/releases) and unzip into a known locaton like ~/xmlui-mcp.
+To install, download the zip for your platform from [https://github.com/xmlui-org/xmlui-mcp/releases](https://github.com/xmlui-org/xmlui-mcp/releases) and unzip into a known location like ~/xmlui-mcp.
 On Mac, run `prepare-binary.sh` to handle permissions.

 ## Configure